-You can use Xtraction Active Directory (AD) integration to manage Xtraction users from AD, rather than managing Xtraction user accounts from within Xtraction itself.
+You can use Xtraction Active Directory (AD) integration to manage Xtraction users from AD, rather than managing those accounts from within Xtraction itself.
 Some examples of how this can be used include:

 •Only authenticating users who are a member of a particular AD group.

 •Mapping users of a particular AD group to Xtraction user attributes.
-For example, members of AD group X-NetworkOps should have the Xtraction designer role, have access to Xtraction dashboards and documents, be placed in the Network Operations Xtraction group, and have the Network Operations Xtraction data policy.
+For example, members of the AD group X-NetworkOps could have the Xtraction designer role, have access to Xtraction dashboards and documents, be placed in the Network Operations Xtraction group, and have the Network Operations Xtraction data policy.

 AD integration is handled via the WinAuth application, located by default under the Xtraction\Web\WinAuth folder.
-When you enable Windows authentication within Xtraction, all authentication requests are sent to this application where authentication will occur.
+When you enable Windows authentication within Xtraction, all authentication requests are sent to this application.
 After a user has been authenticated, the user’s details are queried from the directory (if enabled, see below) and returned to Xtraction.
 The user’s Xtraction account is then updated with these details.

-Once settings have been configured, a page is available to test the configuration.
-For a default installation, this page can be accessed at:
+Once you've configured the settings, a page will be available to test the configurations.
+For a default installation, access the page at: http://[SERVER]/XtractionWinAuth/UserInfo.aspx.

 •secretKey: The key to use for secure communication between Xtraction and the authentication providers.
 This must match the token key on the Authentication tab in the Xtraction Settings utility.